Liam Smith (boxer): Early career

-Liam Smith made his professional debut at light-middleweight on 10 October 2008 against Duncan Cottier at the Everton Park Sports Centre, Liverpool.
+Smith made his professional debut at light-middleweight on 10 October 2008 against Duncan Cottier at the Everton Park Sports Centre, Liverpool.
 In a four-round fight, Smith won on points as referee Steve Gray scored it (40–36).
-This was part of a stacked card by Queensberry Promotions which also had future world titlists such as Nathan Cleverly, Anthony Crolla, Tony Bellew as well as Liam's older brother Stephen.
+This was part of a stacked card by Queensberry Promotions which also had future world titlists such as Nathan Cleverly, Anthony Crolla, Tony Bellew as well as Smith's older brother Stephen.
 In his second pro fight, Smith defeated John Van Emmenis via first-round technical knockout (TKO).
 Smith only fought twice in 2009, outpointing Kevin McCauley and Darren Gethin in four round contests.
 Smith fought three times in 2010, first a 4-round points win over Billy Smith, a (38–38) points draw against Terry Carruthers and a second round TKO of veteran Matt Scriven.
 After a 9-month lay off, Smith fought twice again in 2011, a third-round knockout (KO) off Barrie Jones and a first-round KO of Gerard Healy.
 Healy dropped to one knee from a body shot and right uppercut and was counted out.

 2012 was the most active year from Smith since his pro debut as he fought five times, an 8 rounds points win against Paul Morby, a first-round TKO win against Andrew Patterson, a six-round points win against Dee Mitchell and a 10-round points win against Gary McMillan, which was a British light-middleweight title eliminator.
 At the age of 24, this left Smith with a record of 12 wins, 5 by way of knockout, 1 draw and no losses.